Wishbones: Get your lucky break.

 But the modern association between wishbones and good fortune is rooted in the traditions of ancient Italy.
 When the Etruscans slaughtered a bird, they would let the bones dry out in the sun to preserve their divine powers.
 They would stroke the dried bones and wish upon them.

-Poultry was kind of scarce in Ancient Rome; and that was a problem because there simply weren’t enough furculas (furculae?) to go around.
+Poultry was fairly scarce in Ancient Rome; and that was a problem because there simply weren’t enough furculas (furculae?) to go around.
 So the Romans, being enterprising people, started breaking them in half, thereby doubling the number of wishbones available.

 The Romans passed this practice to the British, who brought it to America — a land full of turkeys — and you can see where this is going right?
 The modern tradition of breaking the wishbone at the Thanksgiving Day feast was born.
 These days, revelers are not limited to one wishbone per bird.
 One can purchase synthetic wishbones to provide more opportunities for wishes or for vegans/vegetarians.